-1 Purpose of the study
+1. Purpose of the Study

-The trading halt system, an institutional mechanism, that artificially stops trading in order to prevent further price falls during a market crash, was proposed as one of the four recommendations by the Presidential Task Force on Market Mechanism [1988] following the 1987 market crash, and has actually been introduced in various stock exchanges.
-Market participants and theorists have presented their evaluations of such a trading halt system, although few analyses have proved the system to be effective by showing that the system actually prevented or restricted great market movement.
-The main reason for this is that Rule 80B, the trading halt system in the New York Stock Exchange (NYSE), had never actually been used prior to last autumn, while several theoretical problems in its institutional design have been pointed out.
+The trading halt system, an institutional mechanism, that artificially stops trading in order to prevent further price fall during a market crash, was proposed as one of the four recommendations by the Presidential Task Force on Market Mechanism [1988] following the 1987 market crash, and has actually been introduced in various stock exchanges.\(^1\) Market participants and theorists have presented their evaluations of such a trading halt system, although few analyses have proved the system to be effective, by showing that the system actually prevented or restricted great market movement.
+The main reason for this is Rule 80B, the trading halt system in the New York Stock Exchange (NYSE), was never actually used until last autumn, while several theoretical problems in its institutional design have been pointed out.
 Greenwald and Stein [1991] argued that a trading halt increases trade execution risk (uncertainty of trade execution) and thus induces market instability.
 Brennan [1986] pointed out that a trading halt leads to a decline in price information.
 In addition, when the circuit breakers were activated during the rapid stock price fall last autumn, market participants felt "the trading halt increased investor anxiety and thus spurred the turmoil."

 As Brennan [1986] pointed out, a trading halt system imposes costs on market participants by depriving them of profitable trading opportunities.
-Therefore, based on the belief that such a system should not be activated unless there are obvious benefits versus the costs, in February 1998, the NYSE decided to reconsider use of its circuit breakers.
-The new rules set a "standard value," and trading is halted according to the daily "rate of decline" of the Dow Jones Industrial Average (DJIA) from the standard value.
-When the DJIA declines 10% and 20% from the standard value, all stock trading is halted for a certain period of time, and when the decline reaches 30%, all trading is halted for the day.
+Therefore, based on the belief that such a system should not be activated unless there are obvious benefits versus the costs, in February 1998, the NYSE decided to reconsider use of its circuit breakers.2 The new rules set "standard value3," and trading is halted according to the daily "rate of decline4" of the Dow Jones Industrial Average (DJIA) from the standard value.
+When the DJIA declines 10% and 20% from the standard value, all stock trading is halted for a certain period of time5, and when the decline reaches 30%, all trading is halted for the day.
 Given the current level of stock prices, the new rules indicate significant relaxation, and can be regarded as responsive to the claims of market participants who favor minimal activation of such a system.
-Once trading is resumed, if the DJIA declines by an additional 20%, trading will be halted again for two hours if the
+Once trading is resumed, if the DJIA declines by additional 20%, trading will be halted again for two hours if the decline takes place by 1 p.m., for one hour if it takes place by 2 p.m., and for the day if it takes place after 2 p.m.

-&lt;sup>1 As circuit breakers, which impose limits on trading activity, there are trading halt, price limit, collar, transaction cost, margin requirement, and position limit.
+1 As circuit breakers, by which imposes limits on trading activity, there are trading halt, price limit, collar, transaction cost, margin requirement, and position limit.
 This paper focuses on the mechanism in which all trading is halted.

-&lt;sup>2 Another trading halt system is activated when important information significantly affecting investor judgement prevails in the market.
+2 Another trading halt system is activated when important information significantly affecting investor judgement prevails in the market.
 Since April 1998, the Tokyo Stock Exchange (TSE) shortened the trading halt period from the whole day to 90 minutes after the relevant information has been publicly released.